mbaleva/ExpressJS/README.md

 # ExpressJS
-This repository contains my project with Node + ExpressJS, MongoDB, Mongoose
+This repository contains my project with Node with ExpressJS, MongoDB, Mongoose